* Founder and former Chief Organizer of the community organization ACORN

-Born on August 5, 1948, Wade Rathke hails from a family of prosperous orange ranchers in Orange County, California.
+Born on August 5, 1948 in Laramie, Wyoming, Wade Rathke hails from a family of prosperous orange ranchers in Orange County, California.
 He attended Williams College in Massachusetts from 1966-68 and then dropped out of school.
 Rathke also worked as a draft-resistance organizer for the Students for a Democratic Society (SDS) until 1968, at which point he heard a member of the Progressive Labor Party urge students to initiate a worker-student alliance, on the theory that workers on their own were blinded by a “false consciousness.”
 Disgusted by this suggestion, Rathke thought: “The idea that workers were looking for alliances with students, and that students would lead them to the Promised Land, was bullshit.”

 In 1969 Rathke, inspired by Richard Cloward and Frances Fox Piven‘s 1966 article titled “The Weight of the Poor: A Strategy to End Poverty,” was hired as an organizer for George Wiley’s National Welfare Rights Organization (NWRO), which strongly supported the use of the “Cloward-Piven Strategy” for (a) forcing political change through orchestrated crisis, and (b) advancing the overthrow of capitalism by overwhelming the government with entitlement demands.